SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 - Install [Visual Studio 2017](https://www.visualstudio.com/downloads/) with these workloads:
     - ASP.NET and web development
     - .NET desktop development
+- Create an account on the [Developer Portal](https://developers.apprenticeships.sfa.bis.gov.uk/)
 	- Obtain External API Subscription Key and Base Address
+	- Can also be used to access the current Swagger Documentation

 ##### Open the solution

 - Open the solution
-- Set SFA.DAS.AssessorService.ExternalApi.Client as the startup project
+- Set SFA.DAS.AssessorService.ExternalApi.Client as the start-up project
 - Update the API Subscription Key and Base Address
 - Running the solution will launch the desktop application

 ### SFA.DAS.AssessorService.ExternalApi.Client

 A simple Windows Presentation Foundation (WPF) client.
-Reads in CSV formatted files.
+- Reads in CSV formatted files
+	- There are examples in the following solution folder: CsvFiles

 ### SFA.DAS.AssessorService.ExternalApi.Examples